Contentify/Contentify/daux/docs/Development/Creating_Layouts.md

     {{ HTML::metaTags($metaTags) }}

-> The metaTag method is not aware of tags that are already defined in the template's HTML code.
+> The metaTag method is not aware of tags that are already hard-coded in the template's HTML code.
 Take care of this behaviour.

 ## Open Graph Tags